Aircraft

 EJ-1S proof of concept, first test with JetBoots

-Kudos to Bitar for not being afraid to show the less glamorous side of aviation, but if there's a theme here, it's "dynamic instability," and the videos tend to abruptly end right before things look like they're going to get interesting.
+Kudos to Bitar for not being afraid to show the less glamorous side of aviation and innovation, but if there's a theme here, it's "dynamic instability," and the videos tend to abruptly end right before things look like they're going to get interesting.
 Bitar's personal YouTube is stocked with ~1-minute videos of tinkerer fever-dreams that we'd all love to see as finished products – even if you'd need to sign extensive waivers to use them.

 The VertiCycle (which in prototype form absolutely did look like a lawn chair strapped to a bunch of trash barrels) was supposed to be a flying motorcycle of sorts.
 The EJ-1S (shown above) was supposed to be a personal jet pack – with matching jet boots, no less – for personal mobility.
 The CanopE-Jet promised to be a game-changer in switching ICE engines into electric propulsion for paragliders.